dennis-kap/Tetris_Clone/README.md

 # Tetris Clone

-   Tetris clone made using Python and Pygame
+   Welcome to my Tetris Clone made using Python and Pygame!

-   Welcome to my Tetris Clone!

 ## How to Install